alirezas/spotbar/README.md

 ## Permissions

 The app uses the MediaPlayer framework to access system-wide music information.
-No special permissions are required.
+For Spotify, it uses AppleScript which may require automation permissions:
+- System Settings → Privacy & Security → Automation
+- Allow SpotBar to control Spotify

 ## Requirements